Collis P. Huntington And The "Big Four"

 Quite the visionary, virtually all of the major through routes Huntington helped establish are still important arteries today under names like CSX Transportation and Union Pacific.

-Spending so much time together in their youth would affect the brothers as in future years they would operate a number of successful business partnerships together before Collis became involved in the railroad industry.
+Spending so much time together in their youth would deeply affect the brothers' relationship.
+In later years they would operate a number of successful business partnerships together before Collis became involved in the railroad industry.

 At the age of 14 Huntington took an apprenticeship and later went to work for business owners Phineas Noble and Daniel Curtiss.
 Impressed with his managerial and business skills, Huntington was able to get a loan in New York via Noble's and Curtiss' letters of recommendation.

-Still partnered with his brother it was decided that Huntington would travel to California and attempt to cash in on the gold fever hitting the state by setting up another mercantile business there.
+Still partnered with his brother it was decided Huntington would travel to California in an attempt to cash in on the gold fever hitting the state by establishing another mercantile business there.
 In August 1849 he arrived in San Francisco and headed south to Sacramento.

-Attempting to do business in the far west during the mid-19th century was an adventure to say the least.
+Attempting to do business in the far west in the mid-19th century was not easy.
 However, Huntington prevailed and added additional business partners Dan Hammond and Edward Schultz.
 It was the presidential election of 1855 where Huntington became interested in the railroad industry.

-Talk of forming a transcontinental line was forming and supported by republican nominee John Charles Fremont.
-While Huntington and supported Fremont he would not achieve the nomination.
+Talk of forming a transcontinental line was growing and supported by republican nominee John Charles Fremont.
+While Huntington supported Fremont, he would not achieve the nomination.
 However, public support was rapidly growing for railroads, particularly in the west where there were few.

 Sacramento gained its first railroad in 1856 and with Abraham Lincoln winning the presidential nomination of 1860 the Central Pacific Railroad, established in 1861, ratified the Pacific Railroad Act of 1862 to work in completing the country's first Transcontinental Railroad.